ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/menu_rtu.png)

 - Reescan Port:
-- - Rescan the available serial ports.
+  - Rescan the available serial ports.
-- Serial Port.
+- Serial Port:
-- - Select the serial port.
+  - Select the serial port.
-- Stopbit bit.
+- Stopbit bit:
-- -
+  - 1 or 2
-- Delay (Read/Write).
+- Delay (Read/Write):
-- -
+  - If you use more than one table, it is a good idea to set aside time to separate the transmissions.
-- Baudrate.
+- Baudrate:
-- -
+  - Select the communication speed.
 - Parity.
-- -
+  - select parity, none, even and odd.
-- Timeout.
+- Timeout:
-- -
+  - Determine the server response waiting time, if it exceeds it, consider it an error.
 - ScanRare.
-- -
+  - Set the scan rate, the time of each question to the slave.

 #### TCP/IP: